IBM/ibm-satellite-storage/config-templates/ibm/ocs/README.md

 #### Scaling by either adding new disks to the existing workers or use exisitng disks already available on the worker nodes:

-We can also scale by adding extra disks to the exisiting worker nodes and providing the disk-paths of the new disks or if the worker nodes already have extra local disks available, we can add the disk paths of those disks.
+We can also scale by adding extra disks to the exisiting worker nodes and providing the disk-paths of the new disks or, if the worker nodes already have extra local disks available, we can provide the disk-paths of those disks.

-To scale the OCS cluster, we have to create a new configuration with the same name for the CRD (the parameter ocs-cluster-name) and the rest of the parameters should remain the same as the previous configuration, but, we should update the 'osd-device-path' parameter to include the new disk path along with the existing disk path provided previously.
+To scale the OCS cluster, we have to create a new configuration with the same name for the CRD (the parameter `ocs-cluster-name`) and the rest of the parameters should remain the same as the previous configuration, but, we should update the 'osd-device-path' parameter to include the new disk path along with the existing disk path provided previously.
 Similarly, if the worker nodes already have extra local disks available, we can add the disk paths of those disks in the 'osd-device-path' parameter along with the existing disk path.
+We should also change the value of `num-of-osd` to the scaling factor required.

 Example :